busypeoples/busypeoples.github.io/_posts/2014-05-03-partial-applications-js.markdown

 ## Currying

-Currying essentially solves the problem of dealing with functions that can only accept a single parameter and creating a multiple arguments functions via composition.
+Currying creates multi parameter functions by composing single parameter functions.

 Take a look at the following: